kimmobrunfeldt/shoot/README.md

 # Shoot - UI review for web applications

 **This is a work in progress.
-This thing does not work yet*
+This thing does not work yet and is not installable**

 Shoot crawls through a given site, takes screenshots of each page and saves them as files.
 These screenshots can be compared between releases.